google/travel-impact-model-website/README.md

 ## How To Contribute

-Clone the repository and then run:
+Clone the repository, install [nvm](https://github.com/nvm-sh/nvm), and then run:

 ```
+nvm install
+nvm use
 npm install
 ```